Why Did This Happen?

-Many people believe that long lost childhood experiences have no bearing on their mental health as adults.
-I can’t count the number of times I have heard someone say that their childhood was fine and that they are “happy with what my parents taught me.”
+Many adults believe that their long lost childhood experiences have no bearing on their mental health.
+I can’t count the number of times I have heard someone say that their childhood was fine.
+And that they are “happy with what my parents taught me.”

-It is important to understand that the experiences that hurt, confuse, frighten or terrorize a child do not have to be what we would consider horrific or terrifying from an adult perspective, just enough to cause a child emotional difficulty without sufficient support to handle it.
+It is important to understand that the experiences that hurt, confuse, frighten or terrorize a child do not have to be what we would consider horrific or terrifying from an adult perspective.
+Just enough to cause a child emotional difficulty without sufficient support to handle it.

-Instead, try recognizing symptoms as an indication that the logic and reason you have used to “shelve” legitimate feelings have broken down, and that it is time for you to discover and express those feelings at an appropriate time and place, without fear of judgment or rejection.
+Instead, try recognizing symptoms as an indication that the logic and reason you have used to “shelve” legitimate feelings has broken down.
+Now it is time for you to discover and express those feelings at an appropriate time and place, without fear of judgment or rejection.
 Therapy is one of those places.

 Want to know more?
 Give me a call.
 We’ll talk.

 Contact me now to set up your free 15-minute phone consultation.